victorjeman/victorjeman-website/data/posts/content/how-to-write-cleaner-css-when-implementing-a-responsive-design.md

 <h2 id="section-2">Approach 1 | Implement the desktop design first and mobile later</h2>

-Because we have a desktop design, why not start with it and then worry later about the mobile.
+Because you have a desktop design, why not start with it and then worry later about the mobile.
 I’ve done that; I still do when I’m prototyping something.
 My brain wants me to go with the desktop design; it has more staff and looks fancier, so why not.

-Let’s say we style the container for our items the following way.
+Let’s say you style the container for the items the following way.

 ```css
 /* 1. desktop */